MicrosoftDocs/OfficeDocs-SharePoint/migration/migrate-to-sharepoint-online.md

 |Manual upload  <br/> |Uploading files one at a time from the SharePoint Online tenant. <br/> |Best for smaller files.|

 >[!Note]
->When you migrate your content to SharePoint Online or OneDrive using the SPMT or the Migration API, you are copying the files.
+>When you migrate your content to SharePoint Online or OneDrive, you are copying the files.
 Your source files are not deleted.